Al-Hikmah University: Sub-Degree Diploma Programmes

+Medical School Of Natural Medicine

+In 2023, the school announced the opening of its medical school of Natural medicine and Natural herbs.

 Collaborations/initiative

 Al-Hikmah University has collaborated with National Drug Law Enforcement Agency (NDLEA) to counter act drug abuse especially amongst youth.
 Also with the Economic and Financial crime commission Agency.

 Green campus initiative

-August 2023 the university begins a green campus, in the school, the initiate deals with planting of tree and environmental climate change.
+In August 2023, the University begins a green campus, in the school, the initiate deals with planting of tree and environmental climate change.

 Convocation

-On 9 December the university hold is 13th convocation ceremony in which 1584 students are graduated from the school.
+On the 9th of December, the University hold is 13th convocation ceremony in which 1584 students are graduated from the school.

 Scholarship

-On the 13th convocation ceremony of the school the speaker of the event announces sponsorship for females indigent students of the school.
+On the 13th convocation ceremony of the school the speaker of the event announces sponsorship for female indigent students at the school.